jcm93/ares/cmake/Dependencies.md

 # Dependencies

-This document provides an extensive overview of how dependencies work in the ares build system with a little bit of overall contextual information about dependencies in CMake in general.
+This document provides an extensive overview of how dependencies and packaging work in the ares build system with a little bit of overall contextual information about dependencies in CMake in general.

 ## The Link Interface